RepairKnowledge

 This means that even if 5-FU and steroids can temporarily control the surrounding fibroproliferative reaction, the PCL microspheres will continue to exist and continue to stimulate new tissue reactions.
 For more on whether Ellanse can be removed, see: Can Ellanse Be Removed?.

-Why Physical Extraction Is the Only Definitive Solution
+Why Physical Extraction Is the Primary Definitive Solution

 The shared limitation of all pharmacological treatments is that they can only influence the body's response but cannot eliminate the root cause of that response—the material itself.